-Though Anders resists the need to think the inevitably mediated character of the faculties required to bridge the gap, morally and cognitively to grasp what we have produced, his reflections on the obsolescence of man also contain some important observations on the ways in which art might represent this impasse in representation, or how our incapacity to imagine our action may in turn be actively imagined.
-Most pertinent here is the essay on Waiting for Godot, the third and shortest of the four that comprise the first volume of The Obsolescence of Man.
-Being Without Time which anticipates many of the themes of Adorno's far better known Trying to Understand Endgame (which in turn mentions Anders's comments on the parody of the master-slave dialectic in Beckett), treats Beckett's play as a kind of anti-allegory of the impasse of contemporary action, of a praxis which, crushed into insignificance by its products, nevertheless soldiers on in the incapacity to give up on meaning.
-This late modernism is also a parable of the impossibility of nihilism, of our incapacity to actually live with meaninglessness, manifest in an abstract farce which demonstrates the impossibility of tragedyfor tragedy requires a world with which a subject might collide. is above all perhaps a parable of modern work (an abiding theme in Anders), a situation in which real labour and the most fictional of labour exercised out of desperation do not present the least structural or psychological difference But the most interesting observations advanced by Anders for our purposes come at those moments in the second volume of The Obsolescence of Man when he interrogates the possibility of representing the Promethean gap itself.
+Though Anders resists the need to think the inevitably mediated character of the faculties required to bridge the gap, morally and cognitively to grasp what “we” have produced, his reflections on the obsolescence of man also contain some important observations on the ways in which art might represent this impasse in representation, or how our incapacity to imagine our action may in turn be actively imagined.
+Most pertinent here is the essay on Samuel Beckett’s Waiting for Godot, the third and shortest of the four that comprise the first volume of The Obsolescence of Man.
+“Being Without Time,” which anticipates many of the themes of Theodor Adorno's far better known “Trying to Understand Endgame” (which in turn mentions Anders's comments on the parody of the master-slave dialectic in Beckett), treats Beckett's play as a kind of anti-allegory of the impasse of contemporary action, of a praxis which, crushed into insignificance by its products, nevertheless soldiers on in the incapacity to give up on meaning.
+This late modernism is also a parable of the impossibility of nihilism, of our incapacity to actually live with meaninglessness, manifest in an abstract farce that demonstrates the impossibility of tragedy—for tragedy requires a world against which a subject might collide.
+Godot is above all perhaps a parable of modern work (an abiding theme in Anders), a situation in which “real labour and the most fictional of labour ‘exercised out of desperation’ do not present the least structural or psychological difference” (UA1, 212).
+But the most interesting observations advanced by Anders for our purposes come at those moments in the second volume of The Obsolescence of Man when he interrogates the possibility of representing the Promethean gap itself.

-This is particularly so in a remembered and fictionalised dialogue in which Anders aggresses a realist painter about the ineptitude of his landscape paintings to carry any truth about the present, and especially about the painter in question's utterly misguided desire to paint the atom bomb.
-This dialogue, which follows one in which Anders provides a qualified defense of surrealism against an older friend who rails at its conservatism of form (But it's all Böcklin! she shouts), nicely conveys what for Anders is the predicament of artistic representation faced with the widening gap between praxis and products.
+This is particularly so in a “remembered” and fictionalized dialogue in which Anders aggresses a realist painter about the ineptitude of his landscape paintings to carry any truth about the present, and especially about the painter in question's utterly misguided desire to “paint” the atom bomb.
+This dialogue, which follows one in which Anders provides a qualified defense of surrealism against an older friend who rails at its conservatism of form (“But it's all Böcklin!,” she shouts), nicely conveys what for Anders is the predicament of artistic representation faced with the widening gap between praxis and products (UA2, 294).
 Crucial here is the question of appearance.
-As he states in an essay by the same name (also included in the second volume), which distantly echoes Brecht's famous critique of photographic realism, contemporary apparatuses (rather than individual machines or products as such) are mute, their appearance no longer reveals their real potentiality, today's misterium is inside colossal apparatuses and complexes of apparatuses, given that these are only apparently visible, but in reality remain invisible.
-The attempt to perceive their meaning through our senses would be a meaningless enterprise That is why it is useless to represent in realist painting machines that don't reveal anything, as socialist realism might try to doif machines themselves remain mute then the images of what is mute must remain even muter
+As he states in an essay by the same name (also included in the second volume), which distantly echoes Brecht's famous critique of photographic realism, contemporary apparatuses (rather than individual machines or products as such) are mute; their appearance no longer reveals their real potentiality: “today's ‘misterium’ is inside colossal apparatuses and complexes of apparatuses, given that these are only apparently visible, but in reality remain invisible.
+The attempt to perceive their meaning through our senses would be a meaningless enterprise.”
+That is why it is useless to represent in realist painting machines that don't reveal anything, as socialist realism might try to do—“if machines themselves remain ‘mute’ then the images of what is mute must remain even muter” (UA2, 29).